node-red/node-red-docker/docker-custom/README.md

 ## 2. **docker-make.sh**

+The `docker-make.sh` is a helper script to build a custom docker image.

    Change the build arguments as needed:

    - `--build-arg ARCH=amd64` : architecture your are building for (arm32v6, arm32v7, arm64v8, amd64)